reruo321/Spring-Practice/Spring-Boot/Kotlin/005-consumingREST/README.md

 It says response type or "content type" is not suitable. **Content type** is an indicator telling how to interpret the data present in the request/response.
 It is one kind of **HTTP headers**, which is a data structure representing HTTP request or response headers.
 JSON is also one of the content types we can consume or produce!
 Moreover, there are three directives in the HTTP headers Content-type: **media type**, **charset**, and **boundary**.

 Then how can we know what kind of media from the response is?
-Let's find it on the first worked case first!
+Let's find it on the first worked case!

     val response = restTemplate.getForEntity("https://jsonplaceholder.typicode.com/posts", arrayOf<Post>()::class.java)